J. B. Martin: Career

 Martin and his brother B. B. Martin were Memphis dentists with other business interests.
 One of these was the Memphis Red Sox.
-The brothers built Martin Park on Crump Boulevard in Memphis, Tennessee for the club, making the Red Sox one of the few clubs in the Negro leagues with their own ballpark.
+The brothers bought Martin Park on Crump Boulevard along with the team and expanded it, keeping the Red Sox one of the few clubs in the Negro leagues with their own ballpark.
 For several decades, Martin owned the South Memphis Drug Store.
 It was one the largest owned by African Americans in the South and included a post office substation.

 In 1940, Martin, a longtime Republican Party activist, became chair of the Shelby County Republican Party.
 He had the backing of his African American predecessor, Robert Church Jr, who had been driven Memphis because of Crump's legal harassment.
 After Martin staged a rally for Republican Wendell Willkie in October, Boss E. H. Crump ordered officers to "police" or search all incoming and outgoing patrons of Martin's South Memphis drugstore.
 Because he faced a possible term in the prison workhouse on trumped up charges, he left the city.
 Republican leaders and civil rights organizations, such as the NAACP, urged the Roosevelt administration to bring charges against, or denounce, Crump, who was a major ally of Franklin D. Roosevelt, but had no success.
 Although the head of the Civil Rights Section of the Department of Justice indicated a willingness to prosecute Crump for violation of Martin's civil rights, more senior officials in the Roosevelt administration refused to do so.